demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 ## Breaking changes from the previous version of this integration - Mattermost v2

-- New configuration parameters were added: Bot Access Token
+- New required configuration parameters were added: Bot Access Token
--

-### Commands
-#### The following commands were removed in this version:
-* *commandName* - this command was replaced by XXX.
-* *commandName* - this command was replaced by XXX.

-### Arguments
-#### The following arguments were removed in this version:

-In the *mirror-investigation* command:
-* *mirrorTo* - this argument was replaced by channelName.
-* *argumentName* - this argument was replaced by XXX.

-## Additional Considerations for this version
-- A new requierd parameter was introduced